chankrrn/WRO-FE-YBR/elec/elec_README.md

           peripherals
 ```

 The negative side of the electrical system is distributed through the **PCT-21 common-ground connector**.

-All connected subsystems therefore share a common electrical reference.
+This allows all connected subsystems to share a common electrical reference.

 ---